MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/maxconcurrentapi-overview-identify-and-remediate-mca-issues.md

 ## Symptoms

-Users have trouble authenticating, and might experience a number of other issues that don't immediately appear to be related to authentication.
+Users have trouble authenticating, and might experience many other issues that don't immediately appear to be related to authentication.

 - When users try to sign in to applications or services, they might see behaviors that include the following:
   - Users are repeatedly prompted for credentials even if they use the correct credentials.
-  - The authentication process is much slower than normal, or might fail altogether.
+  - The authentication process is slower than normal, or might fail altogether.
 - Users have trouble saving files because mapped drives are incorrectly marked as unavailable.
 - Users have trouble printing or scanning because mapped printers or other devices are incorrectly marked as unavailable.

 The scope and severity of these issues might remain consistent or might fluctuate over time.
 For example,

-- Authentication may slow down or fail completely for all users, or for some users but not others.
+- Authentication might slow down or fail completely for all users, or for some users but not others.
 - Problems might persist, or might appear and then disappear.
 - Problems might appear only during certain times of day, such as between 8 AM and 9 AM.